ga-wdi-boston/mongodb-crud/README.md

 * Tiger likes sitting in the sun.
 * Reggie likes complaining at the top of his voice.
-* Boris likes echolocating in ventilation systems.
+* Boris likes echo-locating in ventilation systems.
 * Sacco and Vanzetti like making mischief.
 * Bond likes ordering people around.
 * Domino likes harassing other cats.

-(These are all real cats.
-At this point, we can add more cats suggested by people in class: we'll make a list on the whiteboard.)

 Now, we're a veterinary practice.
 Make up at least fifteen vet visits and use the update + $push method to record them.
 Do not distribute them evenly: some cats should have no vet visits on record, others will have several.

+If we want to clean up, `db.dropDatabase();` drops the current database.

 ## Review Objectives

-We haven't discussed the first objective!
-Based on what you've seen, what *are* the tradeoffs involved in using a NoSQL database like MongoDB instead of a relational database like PostgreSQL?
+We haven't discussed the first objective.
+Based on what you've seen, what *are* the trade-offs involved in using a NoSQL database like MongoDB instead of a relational database like PostgreSQL?